 Absinthe spoons have been around for over 200 years and yet have remained relatively unchanged since its introduction during the Belle Epoque, the height of absinthe popularity.
 If you look, you can find an absinthe spoon today just like the one your great, great grandfather used to prepare his absinthe.

 Absinthe contains wormwood which can lend a slightly bitter taste to the drink.
 Sugar is added to curb the bitterness and enhance the flavor of the herbs and botanicals in the liquor.
-Simple yet elegant, absinthe spoons are specially designed with perforations to allow water to drip through them.
+Simple yet elegant, absinthe spoons are specially designed with perforations/slots to allow water to drip through them.
 Absinthe spoons are placed on top of your glass.
-Water is then dripped over the sugar, through the perforations of the spoon into the absinthe producing the Louche Effect.
+Water is then dripped over the sugar, through the slots of the spoon into the absinthe producing the Louche Effect.
 Similar to spoons, there are also absinthe grilles.
 They serve the same purpose as a spoon allowing a place for the sugar to be secured above your drink.
 Some absintheurs prefer grilles as their surface area is larger for holding the sugar cube.
-Here are a few more point to consider when buying an absinthe spoon
+Here are a few more point to consider when buying an absinthe spoon.

-I had someone ask me “Why buy an absinthe spoon?
-Why can’t you just use a fork in its place?”
+A common question is “Why buy an absinthe spoon?
+Can’t you just use a fork in its place?”
 Now this is really not a bad question.
-You would certainly have no problems mixing your absinthe with a fork.
-But we all know that if a true Absintheur saw you using a fork to mix your absinthe, they would probably seize your liquor, give you a ticket for “Abuse of Absinthe” and most likely do that glove slap thing across your face!
+You would certainly have no problem mixing your absinthe with a fork.
+But we all know that if a true Absintheur saw you using a fork to mix your absinthe, they would seize your liquor, give you a ticket for “Absinthe Abuse” and most likely do that glove slap thing across your face!